 Figure 8.3.1.3-1: S-NG-RAN node Addition Preparation, unsuccessful operation

 If the S-NG-RAN node is not able to accept any of the bearers or a failure occurs during the S-NG-RAN node Addition Preparation, the S-NG-RAN node sends the S-NODE ADDITION REQUEST REJECT message with an appropriate cause value to the M-NG-RAN node.

+If the S-NG-RAN node includes the Rejected SpCell List IE in the S-NODE ADDITION REQUEST REJECT message the M-NG-RAN node shall, if supported, deduce that the failure was due to insufficient UE capabilities and that the cells identified in the list were attempted to be configured for the UE.

 8.3.1.4 Abnormal Conditions